thomersch/openstreetmap-calendar/README.md

 ## Developer Documentation

-This is a Django application, it uses [pipenv](https://pipenv.kennethreitz.org/en/latest/) for managing dependencies, install it with `pip3 install pipenv`.
-See their manual for more information.
+This is a Django application, it uses [poetry](https://python-poetry.org) for managing dependencies.
+Please look at their documentation for installation instructions.

 We support Python ≥ 3.7 and PostgreSQL ≥ 10.